Female Buddha Mantras

 This article features the five female buddhas that are the counterparts to the Five Dhyani Buddhas.
 Each of these female buddhas have their own seed syllables, symbols, and other characteristics.
 The articles provides a description of these Buddhist deities with sound tracks as examples of mantras to each of them.

-Share this article with a friend today!
+Share this page with a friend!

 Scroll to Top